DRep-Collective/Landing/README.md

 ---

 ## HOURS OF AVAILABILITY
 - Disregard the dates provided.
-Share your [general weekly availability](https://www.when2meet.com/?28975121-mDUGF).
+Share your [general weekly availability - NEW LINK COMING]().
 This link is very public.
 Password is not necessary but keeps others from changing your hours.

 ---